-Given their ability to stimulate gastric and intestinal secretions (2), bitters can be potentially beneficial for everything from gas and bloating to constipation, diarrhea, heartburn, reflux, indigestion, and more – if the “root cause” is related to low stomach acid.
+Given their ability to stimulate gastric and intestinal secretions (2), bitters can be potentially beneficial for irritable bowel syndrome (IBS) symptoms like gas and bloating, constipation, diarrhea, heartburn, reflux, indigestion, and more – if the “root cause” is related to low stomach acid.

 The type of bitters to fit each of these options will vary depending on which condition or set of symptoms you’re dealing with.